 Visit our exhibitions

-Located in the David Wilson Library, basement.
+Located on the Ground Floor of the David Wilson Library, the exhibition is open every day between 9.30am and 4.30pm (excluding public holidays and University closure days).
 Entry to the Library is free but security controlled.
 Ask for admission to the Special Collections exhibition at reception.

 For more information email email@example.com or call 0116 252 2056.